Approved: May 20, 2020

-The Consortium Faculty Advisory Committee members act as liaisons between the Consortium and its academic member institutions, advising the Consortium Board and staff on goals and visions for the intellectual/scholarship engagement of BMRC.
-The committee meets twice annually in February and September.
+The Consortium Board may convene a Faculty Advisory Committee as needed.
+Faculty Advisory Committee members act as liaisons between the Consortium and its academic member institutions, advising the Consortium Board and staff on goals and visions for the intellectual/scholarship engagement of BMRC.

 Section Six: National Advisory Committee

-A National Advisory Committee shall be convened by the Board as needed with a mandate to advise the Board.
-Once convened the National Advisory Committee shall remain in existence for a period of five (5) years, or for a period of time as determined from time to time by the Board.
+The Consortium Board may convene a National Advisory Committee as needed with a mandate to advise the Board.
 The National Advisory Committee shall work with the Board Chair and Executive Director.

 Section Seven: Ex-Officio Members

-The Executive Director and Project Manager/Archivist shall serve as ex-officio members on all committees.
+The Executive Director and Program Manager/Archivist shall serve as ex-officio members on all committees.

 Books and Records

 Section One: Retention Schedule

 The Executive Director shall be responsible for keeping the books and records of the Consortium Board including the minutes of the proceedings of the Consortium Board and standing or ad hoc committees, fiscal records, publications, and annual reports.
 A retention schedule for the Consortium business records has been established.
 The Executive Director will be responsible for depositing records at the host institution.

 Board Members and committee members shall have access to relevant Consortium Board and committee records accessible via a network or cloud storage provider.
 Access to records will end when member’s term concludes.
 General membership has access to records as pursuant to the Open Meetings Act.